Hospital admission again for Pump No. four

 Last week the call came in. to tell me I will go under the knife in early October for Baclofen pump number four.
 10 to 14 days as an inpatient.

-I have a chance to ask questions 12 days before the procedure in a pre Op assessment.
+The opportunity to ask questions will come 12 days before the procedure in a pre Op assessment.